mzoesch/SEP-WS2324/README.md

 A round also ends if all players but one are out of the round, in which case the remaining player wins. <p>
 After a round ends, the winner (or winners, if there was a tie at the end of the round) receives a Token of Affection.
 Shuffle all 16 cards together, and play a new round following all of the setup rules above.
 The winner of the previous round goes first, because the Princess speaks kindly of him or her at breakfast.
 If there was more than one winner from the previous round as a result of a tie, then whichever of the tied players was most recently on a date goes first. <br />

-#### Game End and How to Win (2 to 4 Players)
+#### Game End and How to Win (two to four Players)

 A player wins the game after winning a number of Tokens of Affection based on the number of players: <br />

 - 2 players: 7 tokens <br />
 - 3 players: 5 tokens <br />